charmed-kubernetes/kubernetes-docs/pages/k8s/tigera-secure-ee.md

 ```

 For a more robust storage solution, consider deploying Ceph with CDK, as
 documented in the [Storage] section.
+This will create a default StorageClass
+that elasticsearch-operator will use automatically.

 ## Using your own ElasticSearch